sastpg/CoVo/README.md

 </div>

 > [!NOTE]
-> Official codebase for the paper "<b><a href="https://arxiv.org/pdf/2506.08745" style="color: #f08a5d;">Consistent Paths Lead to Truth: Self-Rewarding Reinforcement Learning for LLM Reasoning</a></b>".
+> Official codebase for the paper **"[Consistent Paths Lead to Truth: Self-Rewarding Reinforcement Learning for LLM Reasoning](https://arxiv.org/pdf/2506.08745)"**.
 The training code is based on the [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) framework, and the evaluation code is based on the project [Math-Verify](https://github.com/huggingface/Math-Verify).

 <div align="center">
 <img src="./images/framework.png">